 I was stunned at the scene which had just unfolded and at first glance seemed comical except for the sad circumstance which had caused it.
 Fortunately I had enough composure to help them up and to assist Bubba in getting her into a private room where she could vent her full emotions.
 When she calmed a bit we were both able to pray, thanking God Henry was safe in His arms and asking Him to gently begin healing Irene’s broken heart.
 When we left the room Bubba assured me he was not injured despite never having experienced such a thing.

-This incident of bringing bad news to a loved one taught me to be flexible in every situation, because one never knows how that one might respond.
+This incident of bringing bad news to a loved one taught me to be flexible in every situation, because one never knows what the response might be.
 A physician must have a professional demeanor, and I discovered it is not a sign of weakness or unprofessional conduct to occasionally cry with a patient or family member.
-Every sincere expression of loving-kindness is needed, but in the best interest of family or physician it is better not to get pulled to the floor while doing so!
+Every sincere expression of loving-kindness is needed, but in the best interest of family and physician it is better not to get pulled to the floor while doing so!

 Uncle John when Andy and i read this story a couple nights ago, as we were both laughing, he said he had never heard this story about his Dad.
 Thank you so much for sharing these stories with us, they are the highlight of our evenings.